nighthawk/nelly-care/src/content/faq.md

 # Frequently Asked Questions

 ## Is this a 5 days a week service?
-The service runs Mondays - Wednesdays, 8:30am - 4pm.
+The service usually runs Mondays - Wednesdays, 8:30am - 4pm.
+Additional times/days possible on request.

 ## When and where is drop-off/pick-up?
 We usually meet at Little Manly Point Playground in Manly.
 Ideally children would be dropped off 8:30-9am, and picked up 3:30-4pm; however individual arrangements can be made.